Irreducible Constraints on Hadronically Interacting Sub-GeV Dark Matter: Framework and Observables

 The decay modes of relevance and the precise bounds on the DM interactions depend on both the type of SM operator and the flavour structure of the Wilson coefficients (for the quark operators).
 For a particular choice of the Wilson coefficients it is therefore be possible to suppress a given decay mode.
 However, it is important to stress that while the constraints from a particular meson decay might be evaded, it is generally not possible to simultaneously suppress all of the meson decay channels.
 We discuss an explicit example of this below.

-For the vector, axial-vector, and scalar interactions ($C^V$,$C^A$,$C^S$,$C^G$), the decay $K^+ \to \pi^+ \chi\bar\chi$ provides the dominant constraint in most cases, with the NA62 experiment constraining the branching ratio to be $\lesssim 2\times10^{-10}$~\cite{NA62:2024pjp}.
-Comparable, although slightly weaker constraints can also be obtained from the KOTO constraint on the branching ratio $K_L^0 \to \pi^0 + \text{invisible}$~\cite{KOTO:2024zbl}.
+For the vector, axial-vector, and scalar interactions ($C^V$,$C^A$,$C^S$,$C^G$), the decay $K^+ \to \pi^+ \chi\bar\chi$ provides the dominant constraint in most cases\footnote{Note that the decay $K^0_L \to \pi^0 \chi\bar\chi$, which is constrained by the KOTO experiment~\cite{KOTO:2024zbl}, is $CP$ violating for all of the operators we consider and is therefore suppressed.}, with the NA62 experiment constraining the branching ratio to be $\lesssim 2\times10^{-10}$~\cite{NA62:2024pjp}.
 If the Wilson coefficients are flavour-diagonal, then the $s\to d$ transition is mediated by the SM weak interactions.
-In the chiral EFT, the leading order $\Delta S = 1$ Lagrangian is given by
+In the chiral EFT, the leading order $\Delta S = 1$ Lagrangian is given by~\cite{Gerard:2005yk}